DevFabrizio/Fabrizio-Project-Four/README.md

 The work on this particular plane had something different comapared to all the others. for this plane I decided to explore other Michelin starred restaurants' websites.
 I did this in order to get a better grasp of what a high end restaurant website looked like.
 What I discovered is that mainly these pages rely on simplicity and minimalism which I believe is somewhat linked to today's concept of modern cuisine.
 It is worthy of notice that many of these restaurants don't actually have a proprietary booking system and mainly rely on third parties' apps or simple email.
 This initial research has led me to develop a similar solution.
 In the website there are big images in the landing page, accompanied by some small, abstract text.
 I did this in order to create curiosity in the user and push themm to investigate the website further.
 The pages dedicated to the reservation system are intentionally kept simple since I want to let the user only focus on completing the reservation succesfully.

+### Fonts and Colors

+The colors used for the website were decided on a base of simplicity and effectiveness.
+This comes from a brief analysis of other websites with similar goals to mine.
+For these type of pages what is majorly highlighted is the redability and contrast of the various components.
+The colors chosen are sometimes mostly white.
+Especially when the restaurant has a classical style and wishes to convey that old-time high end style.
+In case of more modern and future oriented pages it is not unusual to find the use of black or dark bckgrounds with bright text.
+In case of this particular project I felt the need to emphasize the concept of "local" and "naturally sourced" which is one of the major premises of the restaurant.
+This led me to prevalently use a combination of light colors and a classic black text.

 ## Project Goal